 The Water-Rock UEA has been activated through the Government’s Local Infrastructure Housing Activation Fund (LIHAF) as part of Pillar 3 of the Rebuilding Ireland LIHAF Initiative announced in March 2016.
 Cork County Council was granted €5.5 million through LIHAF for the provision of certain strategic infrastructure in order to activate the Water-Rock UEA which comprises mostly on-site infrastructure (spine road, drainage, traffic management measures between N25/Water-Rock) but also an upgrade to the Knockgriffin junction to the south of the site.
 Additional infrastructure not funded by LIHAF is also to be delivered as per the on and off-site infrastructure programmes outlined in the Local Area Plan to facilitate the development of individual phases of the UEA construction.

 Cork County Council appointed Design Consultants to progress the design for the Water-Rock UEA Infrastructure Works in February 2018.
 In March 2019, the project received Part 8 planning approval.
-The Water Rock UEA Infrastructure Works comprises of eight infrastructure projects including all of the infrastructure projects identified in the East Cork LAP as being required to facilitate the development of Phase 1 of the UEA as well as a number of key pieces of infrastructure required for later phases.
+The Water Rock UEA Infrastructure Works comprises of eight infrastructure projects including all of the infrastructure projects identified in the East Cork LAP as being required to facilitate the development of Phase 1 of the UEA as well as a number of key pieces of infrastructure required for later phases, see both the Water-Rock Strategic Transport Assessment and Water-Rock Strategic Transport Assessment - Addendum Report.
 The project is

 currently going through detailed design and it is hoped construction will commence on site in Q4, 2020.
 You may view the most up-to-date information on the Water-Rock site via the LIHAF Story Maps.